-The Pfizer COVID-19 Vaccine is available for kids as young as 5.
-Vaccinating our children is a critical step in protecting them from COVID and its complications, but also in helping our children return to school, sports, camp and a general sense of normalcy.
+The Pfizer COVID-19 Vaccine is available for kids as young as six months old.
+Vaccinating our children is a critical step in protecting them from COVID and its complications, but also in helping our children return to activities and a general sense of normalcy.

 All minors (under 18) will need to have a parent or guardian complete the Minor Consent Form.
 Consent forms will also be available onsite.

-The same rigorous testing that went into the studies for individuals ages 12 years of age and older was followed for the 5 to 11 year old age group as well.
-The FDA and CDC have approved the Pfizer vaccine for use in this age group because it has been proven to be safe and effective in preventing COVID.
+The same rigorous testing that went into the studies for adult vaccination was followed for the younger age groups as well.
+The FDA and CDC have approved the Pfizer and Moderna vaccines for use in individuals 6 months or older because it has been proven to be safe and effective in preventing COVID.

-The American Academy of Pediatrics also fully supports the recommendation to vaccinate children ages 5 years and older.
+The American Academy of Pediatrics also fully supports the recommendation to vaccinate children.

-While it is true that most severe cases of COVID (hospitalization, ICU admissions and deaths) are attributed to an older population, our children are not immune from contracting COVID, and here at St. Luke’s we have seen the number of hospitalizations in the pediatric population rise in the past several months.
-By giving the vaccine to children ages 5+ years, we can now protect even more children from getting sick.
+While it is true that most severe cases of COVID (hospitalization, ICU admissions and deaths) are attributed to an older population, our children are not immune from contracting COVID.
+By giving the vaccine to children, we can now protect even more children from getting sick.
 An added benefit is that we can also cut down on their risk of spreading it to other family members, older or younger, as well as keeping them participating in daycare, school, and social events.

 Yes, just make sure that you have completed the Minor Consent Form ahead of time and send it with your child.